sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 > 🚧 Warning
 >
-> Instagram Messaging Product is only available as a Closed Beta integration.
-To add the Instagram Messaging product to your Facebook App, you should contact us.
+> Sinch Conversation API for Instagram messaging service is only available as a Closed Beta integration.
+To add the Instagram messaging service to your App, you should contact Sinch Account Manager.
 >
-> For testing purposes, you can enable Instagram without asking permission by just creating or renaming an account with "test_" as a prefix to your username.
+> For testing purposes, you will need one test Instagram business account.
+You can create a new Instagram business account by creating a new or renaming an account with "test_" as a prefix to your username.
+For example:
 >
-> ex: @test_Sinch
+> @test_Sinch
 >
-> Test accounts will only receive Instagram webhooks from users that are added as a tester, developer or admin of the Facebook App linked with the Instagram Account.
+> Test Instagram business accounts will only receive Instagram messages from users that are added as a tester, developer or admin of the Facebook App linked with the Instagram Account.
 >

 ### Create an Instagram Business Account

 > 📘 Note
 >
-> If you already have an Instagram business Account you can skip this step.
+> If you already have an Instagram business account you can skip this step.

-On Instagram, you can convert your personal profile to a business account or create a new one following this [guide](https://www.facebook.com/business/help/502981923235522).
+On Instagram platform, you can convert your personal profile to a business account or create a new one using this [guide](https://www.facebook.com/business/help/502981923235522).

 Only business accounts can send and receive messages using the Conversation API Instagram integration.